thesfinox/mars-reconnaissance-orbiter/CONTRIBUTING.md

 # Contributing Guide

-We welcome contributions to the HSI Mars project!
-This guide will help you get started.
+Contributions to the HSI Mars project are welcome.
+This guide explains how to contribute.

 ## Table of Contents